Loading...

 Exam Details

 No state exam required.
-Locksmith company applicants and employees must pass a criminal background check.
+Applicants must undergo a criminal history background check through DOJ and FBI.

 Licensed states may require a state-specific exam, an ALOA (Associated Locksmiths of America) exam, or both.
 Exam content typically covers lock mechanisms, key systems, security hardware, and relevant state laws.